-Accelerated degree programs often provide students with the opportunity to engage in courses that can be completed over faster time frames, or to take more than just 1 or 2 courses at a time.
+Accelerated degree programs often provide students with the opportunity to engage in courses that can be completed in shorter time frames, or to take more than just 1 or 2 courses at a time.
 These courses are typically aligned to help students gain knowledge about the history and development of their professional area, current trends and methods, and ethical considerations for the field.

-Depending on which college you choose for your program, you might find that the courses included in the program look different than others.
+Depending on which college you choose for your degree, you might find that the courses included in the program are different from others.
 Each college’s curriculum is reviewed for accreditation in the field of counseling, so the accreditation status of the program can help you to verify the quality of your program overall.

-Our team has reviewed some of the available accelerated Masters of Counseling program in order to learn more about what is expected of students in this program, as well as help you gain more insight into what is involved during the learning process.
+Our team has reviewed some of the available accelerated Master’s of Counseling programs to learn more about what they expect from students and to provide you with insight into what is involved during the learning process.

-The courses below are some of the most common that were found during our review of this program.
-Read through these example courses in order to familiarize yourself with the subjects and topics discussed in these programs.
+Below are some of the most common courses that we found during our review of this program.
+Read about these sample courses to familiarize yourself with the subjects and topics discussed in these programs.